Top Financial Assistance Options for Private Schools

 Help Timothy’s school tuition

-Brittany, a single mother to two children, wanted to ensure her children would receive a proper education.
+Brittany, a single mother of two children, wanted to ensure her children received a proper education.
 The location of her home and job along with some learning challenges her children face forced Brittany to put her kids in private school.
 However, the cost of a private school on top of regular expenses was getting overwhelming.
 She started a fundraiser and it reached its fundraising goal, raising $4,000 to allow her children to continue to attend their private school.

 Private school funding for Jackson